mikedijkstra/HTML5-offline-portfolio/readme.md

 * Flip transition to portfolio pages and back to home page
 * Swipe left and right through portfolio pages
 * Custom portfolio pages
+* HTML5 offline storage can not be over 5mb

 ## Usage